Use conditional formatting to ensure that any data entry errors or omissions are clearly highlighted.

 IF ISBLANKis entered into the number-formatted Error Grade line item.
 The error measure value is returned in the text-formatted Grade line item.

-- Select the Conditional formatting icon from the toolbar.
+- Select Conditional formatting from the toolbar.

 - From the dialog box, select the New Rule button.